Maheredd/Drug.io/README.md

 </div>

-**ADMET-X** is a comprehensive, AI-powered platform for predicting **Absorption, Distribution, Metabolism, Excretion, and Toxicity (ADMET)** properties of drug molecules based on their SMILES representations.
+**DRUG.IO** is a comprehensive, AI-powered platform for predicting **Absorption, Distribution, Metabolism, Excretion, and Toxicity (ADMET)** properties of drug molecules based on their SMILES representations.
 It leverages machine learning models to provide accurate drug-likeness assessments and visual insights through radar plots and molecular drawings.

 ---

 ## 🚀 Project Overview

-ADMET-X aims to accelerate early-stage drug discovery by providing in-silico predictions of pharmacokinetics and pharmacodynamics, reducing the need for extensive laboratory experiments.
+DRUG.IO aims to accelerate early-stage drug discovery by providing in-silico predictions of pharmacokinetics and pharmacodynamics, reducing the need for extensive laboratory experiments.

 Key highlights: